Hadar Position and Visibility Tonight

 Where is Hadar right now?

 Hadar is located in the constellation Centaurus.
-At the current time, it is below the horizon and not visible from your location.
+It is currently below the horizon and is not visible from your location.

 Hadar is Not visible tonight